 A good example is latency; caused by the inconvenient fact that the speed of light (in a medium) is finite, as is the processing time taken to route those packets from one place to another.
 Latency which previously didn’t really exist in an on-premise data centre suddenly becomes a major issue between applications that have even moderate latency requirements: database queries timeout, reports don’t run, user interfaces become unresponsive.
 Trying to deal with the complexity of application and data interactions across multiple public Clouds can rapidly become a serious operational headache.

 Teasing these out in detail requires a solid Cloud Migration Pipeline.
 This shines a light on the intricacies of an estate, clearly identifies specific challenges and helps in finding common solutions.
 The process you use to do this should be iterative and amenable to evolution as new challenges and opportunities arise.
 A good example of a new opportunity is AWS Outposts.
-How could your organization make best use of Outposts to solve the low latency problem, without burdening it with additional costs?
+How could your organisation make best use of Outposts to solve the low latency problem, without burdening it with additional costs?
 Having a holistic view allows you to rapidly understand how you can take advantage of new technology.

 Which brings us to the tooling part.
 Cloud migrations sometimes fail because the tools being used to migrate are hidden away from the people whose job it is to deliver code to the business, or the tools don’t meet their needs.
 One of the reasons the Hyperscale vendors have been so successful is that they provide easy to consume services, which enterprises often then remove the access to!